jcmf/imbroglio/README.md

 ## Is this even a real thing?

 No!
-I haven't even properly started working on it yet, beyond this manifesto-thing.
+I haven't even properly started working on it yet, beyond this manifesto type screed you are reading.
 I'll try to remember to update this bit once I do, though!

-## Slow down!
+## Wait.
 What even is this "interactive fiction" of which you speak?

 Like, in general?
 That's just a fancy name people use for text adventure games for your computer, where you read a description of